filakhtov/gentoo-use-docs/sci-libs/fftw.md

 This flag should only be enabled if there is an explicit need for the static libraries.

 ### test
 For each library variant build execute the `make smallcheck` command from the `tests` source subdirectory.
-Run a test suite provided with the source code.
-This will significantly increase the build time.
+Run a test suite provided with the source code and check for regressions.
+This will increase the build time.

-This flag should normally be disabled as it is mainly used by the developers, testers or the Gentoo team.
+This flag should normally be disabled as it is mainly used by the developers, testers or maintainers.

 ### threads
 Pass the `--enable-threads` option to the configure script.
 Build and install the `libfftw3_threads`, `libfftw3l_threads` and `libfftw3f_threads` libraries which provides a simple interface to parallel transforms for SMP (Symmetric MultiProcessing) systems.